 If you have insomnia, counting sheep won’t help you fall asleep or stay asleep.
 With so many over-the-counter sleep aids, which is best?
 If you’re among the many people wondering if melatonin can help you sleep more solidly, it’s important to understand how this popular supplement works.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-For melatonin to be helpful, it’s important to tailor your dose, method and time of day to your specific sleep problem.
+Melatonin isn’t one of those one-size-fits-all types of things.
+For melatonin to be helpful, it’s important to tailor your dose, how you take it and the time of day to your specific sleep problem.
 “Taking it at the ‘wrong’ time of day may actually make your sleep disorder worse,” warns Dr. Drerup.

 It’s best to start with very low doses of melatonin.
-“Keep the dose close to the amount that your body normally produces (< 0.3 mg per day),” advises Dr. Drerup.
+“Keep the dose close to the amount that your body normally produces.
+That’s less than 0.3 mg per day,” she advises.
 “You should only use the lowest amount possible to achieve the desired effect.”